energywebfoundation/iam-org-creator/README.md

 })();
 ```

-You will get a logged output from the org-creator service with the message `Processing event recieved...`
+You will get a logged output from the org-creator service with the message `Processing event recieved....`

 ## Test